docutils/docutils/docutils/docutils/parsers/rst/include/README.txt

  ``docutils/parsers/rst/include`` Directory
 ============================================

-The individual data files are stored with the Docutils source code in the "docutils" package, in the ``docutils/parsers/rst/include`` directory.

 This directory contains standard data files intended for inclusion in reStructuredText documents.
 To access these files, use the "include" directive with the special syntax for standard "include" data files,